Common Injuries for Factory Workers in North Carolina

 Our Work Injury Attorneys Are Ready to Help Injured Factory Workers

-Getting hurt at work is frightening, and obtaining benefits and compensation after the fact can be a daunting experience.
-It is always advisable to have a lawyer looking out for your interests and handling your work accident claim after you or a loved one was injured on the job.
+Getting hurt at work is frightening, and obtaining workers compensation benefits and compensation after the fact can be a daunting experience.
+It is always advisable to have a lawyer looking out for your interests and handling your industrial accident claim after you or a loved one was injured on the job.

-At Hardison & Cochran, our attorneys provide comprehensive legal services to injured factory workers and others throughout North Carolina.
-Our goal is to ensure you get the full benefits available to you after your injury.
-Some of the different ways that we can assist you with your claim include:
+At the law firm Hardison & Cochran, our attorneys provide comprehensive legal services to injured factory workers and others throughout North Carolina.
+Our goal is to ensure you get the full workers compensation benefits available to you after your injury.
+Some of the different ways that we can assist you with your workers compensation claim include:

 - Evaluating your case to determine your rights under workers’ compensation and personal injury liability laws.

-- Assembling evidence and presenting it to help you obtain and maximize benefits.
+- Assembling evidence during the claim process and presenting it to help you obtain and maximize benefits.

 - Proving your case so you can obtain workers’ compensation benefits and/or be successful in a third-party claim.